thmuch/tosgem-image-reader/README.md

   that I wrote 1989-1991.
 The file format is documented in detail [here](docs/PaintShopCompressed.md).

+## Command Line Interface (CLI)

+The library offers a very simple command line interface to convert an input file into a destination format:

+`java -jar tosgem-image-reader.jar <output-format> <input-file>`

+For example:

+`java -jar tosgem-image-reader.jar png poster.psc`

+If you don't have any additional ImageIO writers on the classpath, the possible standard output formats are `bmp`, `gif`, `jpg`, `png` and `tif`.

+The converted image file is created in the same folder as the input file.

 ## TODO

 - The algorithms in `GEMImage` and `GEMPicture` certainly need some refactoring.
 But for the time being,